coulet/BioHackathon/training/Galaxy training material improvement and extension/README.md

 - Learn about training, Galaxy, and bioinformatics
 - Share your insights and knowledge with the community and help this project thrive
-- Earn a place in our [Hall of Fame](https://galaxyproject.github.io/training-material/hall-of-fame)
-  - With any contribution, big or small!; this project would not be possible without all of you who contribute!
+- Earn a place in our [Hall of Fame](https://galaxyproject.github.io/training-material/hall-of-fame); this project would not be possible without all of you who contribute!
     ![](images/hall-of-fame.png)